kba/anno-frontend/README.md

 - `stopHighlighting`: Stop highlighting this annotation
 - `mouseenter`: The mouse cursor is now on this annotation
 - `mouseleave`: The mouse cursor has left this annotation
+- `setToVersion`: Reset the currently edited annotation to the revision passed

 <!-- END-RENDER -->